Renault Arkana E-TECH Hybrid interior, dashboard & comfort

-Entry-level Arkanas get a seven-inch infotainment touchscreen, while higher-spec models like the one we tested feature a 10-inch unit.
+Entry-level Arkanas get a seven-inch infotainment touchscreen, while higher-spec models feature a 10-inch unit.
 Like all infotainment systems that rely solely on a touchscreen, it can be hard to navigate while on the move, and it’s not the slickest system on the market, but works well overall.
 All Arkanas get Apple CarPlay and Android Auto as standard, too.

 In This Review

 - 1VerdictRenault's hybrid-engined coupe-SUV may not have the performance to match its sporty styling, but it's well equipped and returns fuel economy to rival the best diesels

 - 2MPG & CO2 emissionsWhile not as efficient as a plug-in hybrid, the Arkana can still return decent fuel economy when you’re relying more on the electric motors than the petrol engine

 - 3Running costs & insuranceThe Arkana has a lengthy warranty, reasonable insurance ratings and manageable company-car tax rates, although a plug-in hybrid will be even cheaper to run

 - 4Performance, engine & driveThe Arkana E-TECH’s engine and transmission stand out as its biggest weak points, despite its efficiency and how refined it feels in electric mode

 - 5Interior, dashboard & comfort - currently readingA solid, functional cabin is one of the Arkana’s redeeming features, however, it’s the same cabin you’ll find in almost all modern Renaults

 - 6Boot space, seating & practicalityThe Arkana is unusual in the sense that it offers decent practicality, including a good-sized boot, despite a rakish roofline